 Traumatic brain injury (TBI) occurs when there is a significant, or violent, blow to the head that damages the brain.
 It can range from mild to moderate to severe.

-Causes of TBI can include:
+The most common causes of TBI can include:

 The TBI Spectrum